1983, A few of sweetie-pie angels. Performing for the commuinty at the Langston Hughes center in Buffalo,Ny

 The sense of community responsibility that I

-learned as the original SP Angel still remains with me today.
+learned as an original SP Angel still remains with me today.

 It provides me with the most fulfillment in my life is to do exactly what Sweetie-pie instilled in a group of young children years ago.
-Helping others to help others! and this is why I independently organized multiple campaigns to feed homeless people in my state of residence.
-I couldn't be more honored to carry the torch of the each-one-teach-one mentality that she left behind.
+Helping others to help others!
+This is why I independently organized multiple campaigns to feed homeless people in my state of residence.
+I couldn't be more honored to carry the torch that she left behind.